 How to check if your listing is verified

-Under the first scenario, you want to create a brand new GMB listing.
-Under the second one, your business listing was created by someone else and you want to claim it as your own.
+This method will be of great help if your business listing was created by someone else and you want to claim it as your own.

 If you don’t see the “Own this business?” option right next to the “Suggest an edit” button, the GMB listing at hand is verified.